NNPDF/pineappl/docs/cli-tutorial.md

 If you're experienced, you've already inferred from the file name of the grid and the observable name what the convoluted numbers will most likely show.
-However, how can you be certain?
-Specifically, you'll probably want to know the answers to the following questions:
+However, how can we be certain?
+Specifically, we'll probably want to know the answers to the following questions:

 1) For which process is the prediction for?